MA Accounting and Business

 How will I be assessed?

-Some of the assessment methods you may experience are:
+Some of these assessment methods are:

 - blogs (written and/or video)